 Drosophila melanogaster is the most common species used in experiments.
 The species originated in west Africa, and breeds on rotting fruit.
 It was first recorded in the U. S. in the 1870s, on the east coast.
 Studies carried out on this small fly have led to a better understanding of biology, genetics, development and evolution; not just of this species, or even flies in general, but also the causes of a variety of diseases in humans and other animals.
 We owe this little fly a lot.

-The adult female can lay up to 75small, white eggs per day, and from 400 - 900 in her life time.
-On hatching the larva burrows into the food material where they stay, eating its way through its food, until ready to pupate.
+The adult female can lay up to 75 small, white eggs per day, and from 400 - 900 in her life time.
+On hatching the larva burrows into the food material where it stays, eating its way through its food, until ready to pupate.
 At 25oC the life cycle takes around 11 days.
 Adult lifespan is 40 - 50 days, but some individuals can live for 80 days.

-They were previously known as the Neottiophilidae or Thyreophoridae.
+The Piophilidae were previously known as the Neottiophilidae or Thyreophoridae.
 There are 80 species world wide and 14 British species.
-Not all the species have larvae that live in cheese; some are found in dung, carrion, fungi and birds' nests where they are blood suckers.
+Not all the species have larvae that live in cheese; some are found in dung, carrion, fungi, and birds' nests where they are blood suckers.
 However all larvae can jump in the same way as the cheese fly - see below.

 The larvae are aquatic, and found in weedy ponds where they live near the surface among floating leaves.
 A fully grown larva can be 6 mm long.
-The body of both larva (right) and pupa (see above) is usually held in a u-shape at rest making it easy to recognise.
+The body of both larva (above) and pupa (below) is usually held in a u-shape at rest making it easy to recognise.
 Other aquatic fly larvae and pupae do curve into a U shape, but do not rest in that shape.